dominion314/codit_training/K8S/Resources/main.md

     Pod - Smallest, most basic unit of kubernetes.
 It will encapsualte the running application and is ephemeral.
     Comprised of one or more containers and shares network/storage resources.
     Node - A pod "fleet" or pool of worker machines.
-    Controllers – Define desired the state of the cluster.
+    Controllers define desired the state of the cluster.
 They're exposed as a workspace API object, which create and configure pods for you to maintain health.
 If the health or state of a pod changes, the controller responds.
     Cluster - A Kubernetes cluster consists of the components that represent the control plane and multiple nodes.
 When you deploy Kubernetes, you get a cluster, which has atleast one worker node.

 ►  Services